minio/docs/source/reference/minio-mc/mc-rm.rst

    *Optional* Removes all :ref:`non-current <minio-bucket-versioning-delete>` object versions from the specified :mc-cmd:`~mc rm ALIAS`.

-   This option has on effect on buckets without :ref:`versioning <minio-bucket-versioning>` enabled.
+   This option has no effect on buckets without :ref:`versioning <minio-bucket-versioning>` enabled.

 .. mc-cmd:: --older-than